annasanders/annasanders.github.io/ms_projects/dtsa_5505/Data Mining Project - Ask a Manager Salary.markdown

 HTML Figure Located Elsewhere

-### Statistical Tests for Difference in Total Salary
+#### Statistical Tests for Difference in Total Salary

 We can use the Student's t-test to test if the average salary in 2023 was significantly different than the average salary in 2022 for salaries reported in USD.
-We are able to use the independent sample assumption because the survey results came from two seperate surveys.
+We are able to use the independent sample assumption because the survey results came from two separate surveys.

 ```python